nucleos/NucleosUserBundle/docs/installation.rst

     $ composer require nucleos/user-bundle

-If you encounter installation errors pointing at a lack of configuration parameters, such as ``The child node "db_driver" at path "nucleos_user" must be configured``, you should complete the configuration in Step 5 first and then re-run this step.
+If you encounter installation errors pointing at a lack of configuration parameters, you should complete the configuration in Step 5 first and then re-run this step.

 Step 2: Enable the bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~~